shinolab/autd3-doc/src/en/Users_Manual/Simulator/simulator.md

 ## AUTD Server

 The simulator is included with the `AUTD Server`.
-The installer is distributed on [GitHub Releases](https://github.com/shinolab/autd3-server/releases), so download it and follow the instructions to install it.
+The installer is distributed on [GitHub](https://github.com/shinolab/autd3-server), so download it and follow the instructions to install it.

 When you run `AUTD Server`, you will see a screen like the one below.
 Open the `Simulator` tab and press the `Run` button to start the simulator.